linode/docs/docs/guides/kubernetes/upgrading-lke-minor-versions/index.md

 ## Checking Cluster Version

-The current version of Kubernetes being used for each of your cluster configurations can be found on your [LKE Cluster Page](https://cloud.linode.com/kubernetes/clusters) on the Linode Manager in the `Version` column of the Kubernetes table.
+The current version of Kubernetes being used for each of your cluster configurations can be found on your [LKE Cluster Page](https://cloud.linode.com/kubernetes/clusters) on the Cloud Manager in the `Version` column of the Kubernetes table.
 If an upgrade is available, the text `Upgrade` will appear next to the version number.

 ![Check Kubernetes Version](check-kubernetes-version.png)

 {{< note >}}
-Alternatively, if you would like to get the current local version of Kubernetes on your cluster through kubectl,the following command can be entered:
+Alternatively, if you would like to get the current local version of Kubernetes on your cluster through kubectl, the following command can be entered:

         kubectl version | grep Server
 {{< /note >}}